Brink-Software/AksWorkshop/labs/lab6-volumes/LAB.md

 kubectl apply -f pvc.yaml -f pod.yaml
 ```

 If you now retry the steps above, and delete and reapply the `pod.yaml` file you initial data will still be availble.
-We can also inspect the `PersistentVolume` that was created as a result of our actions.
+We can also inspect the `PersistentVolume` that was created as a result of our actions, and be able to locate the Azure Disk resource where our data is stored.

 ```powershell
 kubectl describe pv
 ```

+You can also use [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#add-configmap-data-to-a-volume) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod) as volumes.
 You can find out more about the Storage options in Azure Kubernetes Services [here](https://docs.microsoft.com/en-us/azure/aks/concepts-storage).

 Let's clean up our resources and move on to Lab 7.